-When Jeremiah falls down, they get up right away and goes back to what he was doing and tries again.
-When Jasmine falls, they sit and cries, and refuses to try again.
+When Jeremiah falls, they get up right away, go back to what he was doing, and try again.
+When Jasmine falls, they sit, cry, and refuse to try again.

 What makes the difference?
-Why are some children able to thrive in spite of serious traumas in their lives—such as neglect, abuse, poverty, serious illness?
-The ability to bounce back after a crisis (as small as a fall or as significant as neglect or the death of a loved one) or thrive in spite of persistent obstacles is called resilience.
+Why are some children able to thrive despite severe challenges in their lives—such as neglect, abuse, poverty, and serious illness?
+Resilience is the ability to bounce back after a crisis (as small as a fall or as significant as neglect or the death of a loved one) or thrive despite persistent obstacles.

-Resilience protects children from the most severe effects of stress and trauma and helps them cope more effectively.
+Resilience protects children from the most severe effects of stress and helps them cope more effectively with it.

 Characteristics of Resilient Children

-- They have: trusting and loving relationships, structure at home, people who are good role models, encouragement to be independent, access to health care and education, people who praise them
+- They have trusting and loving relationships, structure at home, people who are good role models, encouragement to be independent, access to health care and education, and people who praise them

-- They are: loveable, loving, proud of their achievements, not easily discouraged, responsible, hopeful, trustful
+- They are lovable, loving, proud of their achievements, not easily discouraged, responsible, hopeful, and trustful

-- They can: communicate their thoughts and feelings, solve problems, manage their feelings, understand themselves, find people they can trust, laugh at themselves
+- They can communicate their thoughts and feelings, solve problems, manage their emotions, understand themselves, find people they can trust, and laugh at themselves

-Check out the video below for how toxic stress affects us and what we can do about it.
+Watch the video below to learn how toxic stress affects us and what we can do about it.

 How to build resilience